felipefzn/felipefzn/README.md

 <h1>Howdy!, I am <a href="https://github.com/felipefzn">Felipe</a> <img height="30px" src="https://emojis.slackmojis.com/emojis/images/1531849430/4246/blob-sunglasses.gif?1531849430"></h1>
 </h1>

 .NET Junior Developer at [E-Trind](https://etrind.com.br/), with experience in C#, ASP.NET and SQL.
 Active collaborator in development projects, focused on code quality and solution efficiency.
 Committed to continuous learning and best practices.
-Seeking challenging opportunities to grow as a future fullstack developer.
+Seeking challenging opportunities to grow as a future backend developer.

 ## ⚡️ A Few Quick Facts about me
 * 🌍  I'm based in São Paulo - Brazil